-Where the LA provides a pupil with an EHC plan, the school will involve the parents and the pupil in discussions surrounding how the school can best implement the plan's provisions to help the pupil thrive in their education, and will discern the expected impact of the provision on the pupil's progress.
+Where the LA provides a pupil with an EHC plan, St. Wilfrid's will involve the parents and the pupil in discussions surrounding how St. Wilfrid's can best implement the plan's provisions to help the pupil thrive in their education, and will discern the expected impact of the provision on the pupil's progress.

-Where necessary, the school will facilitate support from an advocate to ensure the parent's views are heard and acknowledged.
+Where necessary, St. Wilfrid's will facilitate support from an advocate to ensure the parent's views are heard and acknowledged.